ApexRMS/prioritizr/docs/spatial_formulation_tutorial.md

   b.
 Navigate to the <b>Spatial Inputs</b> node, and review the following inputs:
   <br>
   <div class=indentation>
-    i. <i>Planning Units</i> - a raster file of Washington, USA in which each cell represents a different planning unit, and cell values denote land acquistition costs.
+    i. <i>Planning Units</i> - a raster file of Washington, USA in which each cell represents a different planning unit, and cell values denote land acquisition costs.
 Specifically, there are 10,757 planning units in total (<i>i.e.</i>, cells with non-missing values).
     <br><br>
     ii. <i>Features</i> - a multi-layer raster file of the conservation feature data.
 Each layer describes the spatial distribution of a feature.
 Here, our feature data correspond to different bird species.
 To account for migratory patterns, the breeding and non-breeding distributions of species are represented as different features.
 Specifically, the cell values denote the relative abundance of individuals, with higher values indicating greater abundance.
   </div>